Kendari

 Kendari is the capital city of the Indonesian province of Southeast Sulawesi.
-With a population of 345,107 according to the 2020 census, it is the most populous city in the province, and the fourth most on Sulawesi.
+It had a population of 289,966 at the 2010 Census and 345,107 at the 2020 census, making it the most populous city in the province, and the fourth most on Sulawesi.
+The official estimate as at mid 2023 was 351,085 - comprising 176,279 males and 174,806 females.
 The city covers an area of 270.14 km2, or about 0.7 percent of Southeast Sulawesi's land area.

 Located on Kendari Bay, it continues to be an important trade center, with the province's main port and airport.
 It is the economic and educational center of the province, home to various universities and colleges.
 Kendari has the highest Human Development Index (HDI) in Sulawesi.

 History

 Etymology

 The word "Kendari" is thought to come from a version of the word "Kandai", meaning a tool made of bamboo and wooden planks to push boats away from a dock.
 Over time, the pronunciation changed, and the city is now officially known as Kendari.